donishadsmith/neurocaps/paper/paper.md

 | 0.195235 | 0.236915 | -0.041680 | Cont |
 | 0.208548 | 0.230242 | -0.021694 | Default |

 # Documentation
 Comprehensive documentations and interactive tutorials of NeuroCAPS can be found at [https://neurocaps.readthedocs.io/](https://neurocaps.readthedocs.io/) and on its [repository](https://github.com/donishadsmith/neurocaps).

-# Research Utility
-NeuroCAPs was originally developed (and later expanded and refined for broader use) to facilitate the analysis in @Smith2025, which has been submitted for peer review by the same author.

 # Acknowledgements
 Funding provided by the Dissertation Year Fellowship (DYF) Program at Florida International